Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

-There have been shifts and there is a new leader in the group - Cohen & Steers Select Preferred and Income fund (PSF) with a Z-score of -2.30.
-Another one to take note of is the Flaherty & Crumrine/Claymore Total Return Fund (FLC) with a score of -1.80.
-I also want you to pay attention to its discount percentage on the right.
-But we will discuss this in detail later.
+Our leader two weeks in a row in the group is the Cohen & Steers Select Preferred & Income fund (PSF) with a Z-score of -2.20.
+From the end of the last session it has gained only .10 points.

-Only one fund is not statistically undervalued and this is the Nuveen Preferred and Income 2022 Term fund (JPT).
-As we can see, its Z-score is 1.20 which is not significant in any way.
-Basically, we could not say that this fund is statistically overvalued.
+Statistically undervalued is also the JH Preferred Income II fund (HPF) with a negative score of -2.10.
+This fund has dropped .40 points in just a week and this makes it the silver medalist in our table.
+Now, I know that these metrics could trigger your ‘buying instincts,’ but let us not rush just yet.

-I do not think that we could find a potential ''Sell'' candidate here.
-Since none of the CEFs is overvalued, it would be hard to construct a meaningful pair trade inside the group.
+Today the numbers show us that we do not have any overvalued funds, at least from a statistical point of view.
+I also believe that we cannot find a potential “Sell” candidate here.
+Therefore, tt would be hard to construct a meaningful pair trade inside the group.

+All that said, let us continue with the examination with the other criteria of our preferred funds.

 2. Baseline Expense: